-All hotels are different.
+All the hotels are different.
 Even multi-million dollar brands with consistent branding differ slightly from location to location.
 That being said, a marketing plan for a hotel, including a hotel social media strategy, should be just as unique as the property itself.

 Marketing Strategy - A Hotel's Plan of Action